modal-labs/pytest-markdown-docs/README.md

 Sometimes you might wish to run code blocks that depend on entities to already be declared in the scope of the code, without explicitly declaring them.
-There are currently two ways you can do this with pytest-markdown:
+There are currently three ways you can do this with pytest-markdown:

 ### Injecting global/local variables